 By Shep Lenchek

 The high priests of the Aztecs were frantic.
 Their tribe had lived comfortably in what we now call the Valley of Mexico since 1325 and built a capital, Tenochtitlan, in Lake Texcoco.
 Because their myth of creation told that the sun had been still-born, moving only when offered a human heart, freshly torn from a living body, they needed daily sacrificial victims.
-They had adopted the same rituals in dealing with their other gods.
 Only a constant supply of blood would postpone the final destruction of their world.

 But in 1519, things were going wrong.
 For the past few years, there had been droughts, floods, frosts and famines.
 They had dragged thousands of humans up the 114 steps that led to the top of Tlaloc´s pyramid where their hearts, still beating, were offered to the God, hoping for a return to normal rainfall and weather.
 It was all they knew how to do.

-They also believed that their gods, for special favors, responded only to the organs of brave warriors, captured in battle.
+They also believed that their gods responded only to the organs of brave warriors, captured in battle.
 This dogma would prove fatal, for though they ruled an area that stretched from the Atlantic to the Pacific, it was not really a kingdom.

 Then news reached Tenochtitlan that the country had been invaded by white-skinned, long-haired, bearded people from the east.
 Was this the legendary Quetzalcoatl?
 A benevolent God/Emperor, he had ruled the Aztecs, then sailed off to the east.
 Legend had it that he would someday return.
 Reports also said that some of the invaders were super-natural: half-man, half-beast.
 Arrows could not kill them.